Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Introduction

-In this paper, we first establish a detailed model for GSC systems and then formulate the KA problem for GSC systems as an optimization problem.
-To solve the KA problem, we propose \emph{\name}, a distillation-enabled KA algorithm the GSC systems.
-Stemming from our protocol in~\cite{Hu25AV_Distillation}, the key idea is to distill the generation knowledge in the cloud-GAI into low-rank matrices, which can be incorporated at the edge and leveraged to adapt the transmission knowledge efficiently.
+\Copy{R3-4_2}{ In this paper, we take a first step toward a tractable optimization formulation of the KA problem in GSC, beyond prior qualitative analyses~\cite{Liang25TCCN_GAI,Xia25WCM_GAI,guo2024survey}.} \Copy{R2-0-1}{The KA problem aligns the prior knowledge across different entities in a GSC system with the task requirement by adapting a compact set of parameters.
+It inherently includes two aspects: i) aligning the generation knowledge at the edge with what is needed to produce the target images, and ii) aligning the transmission knowledge at the edge-user link with what is needed to efficiently deliver target images under actual transmission conditions.} To solve the KA problem, we propose \emph{\name}, a distillation-enabled KA algorithm.
+Stemming from our protocol in~\cite{Hu25AV_Distillation}, we let the cloud distill aligned knowledge into low-rank adaptation~(LoRA) matrices and send them to the edge and the user to achieve KA.
 Specifically, two novel methods are introduced in \name for efficient KA of generation and transmission knowledge.
-The first method, metaword-aided KD~(\makd), optimizes a metaword to align the prompt text interpretation of the edge-GAI with the cloud-GAI, thus facilitating more effective KD into compact low-rank matrices.
-The second method, variable-rate grouped SNR adaptation~(\vrsa), aligns the transmission knowledge in JSCC with diverse wireless conditions by employing a variable-rate adapter pair for multiple compression rates and by separately adapting to individual groups of channel conditions based on signal-to-noise ratio~(SNR).
-The main contributions of this paper can be summarized below. \begin{itemize}[leftmargin=*] \item We formulate the KA problem for GSC systems in AIGC image provisioning tasks, aiming to align the generation and transmission knowledge between the edge server and the user, so that the user can obtain images aligned with those generated by the cloud-GAI. \item We propose the \name algorithm to solve the KA problem, featuring two novel methods: \makd and \vrsa.
-The former aligns generation knowledge between the edge-GAI and the cloud-GAI, and the latter enables effective alignment of transmission knowledge with diverse channel conditions. \item Based on our simulation results, \name improves the alignment between edge-generated and cloud-generated AIGC images by $44\%$, and enhances the adaptability of JSCC to varying compression rates and low-SNR channel conditions by $116\%$ and $28\%$, respectively. \end{itemize}
+The first method, metaword-aided KD~(\makd), optimizes a metaword to align the prompt text interpretation of the edge-GAI with the cloud-GAI, thus facilitating more effective KD into compact LoRA matrices.
+The second method, condition-aware LoRA~(\cala), endows distilled knowledge with condition adaptiveness by softly reweighting its rank-1 components according to transmission conditions.
+The main contributions of this paper can be summarized below. \begin{itemize}[leftmargin=*] \item We formulate a tractable KA problem to address the challenging misalignment between the knowledge embedded in a GSC system and that required for consistent generation and efficient transmission of target images. \item We propose the \name algorithm to solve the KA problem, featuring two novel methods: \makd and \cala.
+The former aligns generation knowledge between the edge-GAI and the cloud-GAI, and the latter enables efficient transmission KA under diverse conditions. \item Based on our simulation results, \name improves the consistency between edge-generated and cloud-generated AIGC images by $44\%$, and enhances the average transmission quality in terms of PSNR by 6.5 dB. \end{itemize}